thoughtbot/guides/README.md

 ERB
 ---

-* Omit parenthesis for the outermost method call for a single line.
 * When wrapping long lines, keep the method name on the same line as the ERB interpolation operator and keep each method argument on its own line.